zowe/docs-site/docs/extend/extend-apiml/api-mediation-passtickets.md

 3. Enable the Zowe started task user ID to generate PassTickets for the API service.
 4. Enable PassTicket support in the API Gateway for your API service.

 **Note:**
 PassTickets must be enabled for every user who requires access to the API service.

-### Generate PassTickets for the API service by enabling the Zowe started task user ID
+### Allow the Zowe API Gateway to generate PassTickets for the API service

+Consult with your security administrator to issue security commands to allow the Zowe started task user ID to generate PassTickets for the API service.

 Use the following variables to generate PassTickets for the API service to enable the Zowe started task user ID:

-<font color ="red"> Can we add an example of how to use these variables from the command prompt? </font>

-- `<applid>` is the APPLID value that is used by the API service for PassTicket support (e.g. `OMVSAPPL`)
+- `<applid>` is the APPLID value used by the API service for PassTicket support (e.g. `OMVSAPPL`)

-- `<zowesrv>`is Zowe started task user ID permission
+- `<zowesrv>` is Zowe started task user ID used during the Zowe installation

+Replace these variables by the actual values in the examples below.

 #### ACF2

-Grant the Zowe started task user ID permission to generate PassTickets for users of that API service. <font color ="red"> The following code is an example of ... </font>
+Grant the Zowe started task user ID permission to generate PassTickets for users of that API service.
+The following code is an example of security commands that need to be issued.

 **Example:**